 On September 10, 2012 Kaicho was inducted into the World Martial Arts Hall of Fame.

-Currently, Kaicho is the director or IKU and instructs students in Kyokushin at his dojo in Canton, CT.
+Currently, Kaicho is the director IKU and instructs students in Kyokushin at Avon Karate in Avon, CT.
 Kaicho is married to Shihan Nahid Farzinzad and has 3 children, all whom have black belts; Sensei Mohammad, Sempai Reza and Sempai Pegah.